ckormanyos/real-time-cpp/readme.txt

-Companion Code for Real-Time C++.
+Companion Code for "Real-Time C++".

 See the book:
 C.M.
 Kormanyos, Real-Time C++: Efficient Object-Oriented and Template Microcontroller Programming (Springer, Heidelberg, 2013).

 The Reference Project
 ---------------------